How does this medication work? What will it do for me?

 Kidney and liver function: This medication can impair kidney and liver function.
 Your doctor will monitor you for this with blood tests.

 Pregnancy: There are no adequate studies of use of this medication by pregnant women.
-This medication should not be given during pregnancy.
+This medication should not be taken during pregnancy.
 If you become pregnant while receiving this medication, contact your doctor immediately.

 Breast-feeding: It is not known if dacarbazine passes into breast milk.
-If you are a breast-feeding mother and are receiving this medication, it may affect your baby.
+If you are breast-feeding and are receiving this medication, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 Children: The safety and effectiveness of using this medication have not been established for children.